 You’ll learn five key elements of mindful communication—silence, mirroring, encouraging, discerning, and responding—that make it possible for us to listen more deeply to others and to develop greater clarity and confidence about how to respond.
 Other topics include:

 - uncovering the hidden fears that often sabotage communication;

 - staying open in the midst of difficult conversations so that we can respond wisely and skillfully;

 - and learning how mindful communication can help us to become more truthful, compassionate, and flexible in our relationships.

 Our courses feature senior Shambhala teachers, an online community of participants, and facilitation by an experienced course leader.
 Over 6 to 8 weeks, course participants view recorded teachings, then gather in the online learning environment to discuss, contemplate and engage in exercises aimed at deepening their understanding.

 The course is asynchronous.
 You may view the recorded talks at your convenience.
 The recommended schedule is to view one talk each week and complete the associated readings and exercises in the module.
 There are 5 talks; the course is open for 8 weeks.

 Please note that an important aspect of the course involves meeting with another course participant for dialogue.
 You can arrange live meetings via telephone, an online meeting forum such as Skype, or in person.

 How Much Time Does it Take?

-4) Generosity Policy.
+Generosity Policy.
 We want to make the teachings available to all and will work with you to ensure your participation.
-Click on the Request a Discount link before clicking on the Register Now button, to receive a coupon code to use at checkout.
+Click on the Request a Discount link before you register to receive a discount code to use at checkout.